Akhil-2001/DecentralizedML-Cancer-Prediction/README.md

 # Decentralized Learning for Cancer Analysis
 Medical data generated at Hospitals and Research centers cannot leave its place of origin due to privacy norms.
 With Edge Computing and a decentralised approach, the data will never leave the device and it utilises the processing power of the individual edge devices.
-For this, we utilize Swarm Learning.
+For this, we utilize open source Swarm Learning.

 #### SL Architecture -